papr8ka/-lwjgl-basics-wiki/Lerp-Blur-Brief.md

-The "Lerp Blur" is a name I've given to a technique for cheap blurring, suitable for Android, iOS and other fill-rate limited devices that can't rely on multiple render passes and FBOs.
+"Lerp Blur" is a name I've given to a technique to simulate a variable blur in real-time.
+It's suitable for Android, iOS and other fill-rate limited devices that can't rely on multiple render passes and FBOs.

-The basic idea of the "Lerp Blur" is to, in software, create a series of images of increasing blur strengths, and use some form of interpolation between two varying strengths in order to simulate a real-time adjustable blur:
+The basic idea of the "Lerp Blur" is to, in software, create a series of images of increasing blur strengths, and use some form of interpolation between two varying strengths in order to simulate a real-time adjustable blur.
+See the below image for reference:
 ![8x](http://i.imgur.com/JL3yQ.png)

-The technique becomes more interesting and more efficient when we employ custom mipmap levels, as described below.
+The technique becomes more interesting (and more efficient) when we take advantage of mipmapping and trilinear filtering.

 ## Mipmapping